koorchik/awesome-software-engineering/README.md

-# Awesome Software Engineering
+# Everything that makes you a better software engineer.
-List of articles that make you a better software engineer
+A lot of software engineers ask me about how to become a better software engineer.
+I believe that this page can help with i (at least a little bit).

 ## Chrome dev tools
 Here you can find a list of features of chrome dev tools that will make you more productive.